 Federico Bianchi, University of Helsinki, Finland

-Muhammad Bilal, Nanjing University of Information Science & Technology, China
+Muhammad Bilal, University of Wisconsin—Madison, USA

 William Bloss, University of Birmingham, UK